-- 8.2.2.1 Mississauga's road network will consist of the following road classification: - a. arterials will be designed as principal transportation corridors for high volumes of
+8.2.2.1 Mississauga's road network will consist of the following road classification:

-- people and goods.
-Direct vehicular access from abutting development will be discouraged; - b. major collectors in Neighbourhoods will be designed to accommodate moderate volumes of traffic and will be the focus of active transportation facilities.
+- a. arterials will be designed as principal transportation corridors for high volumes of people and goods.
+Creation of new additional direct vehicle access to an arterial will be discouraged.
+The City may through negotiations seek to consolidate or eliminate direct vehicle access to arterials in order to improve traffic safety and the functioning of transit and pedestrian/cycling routes and to achieve operational objectives; - b. major collectors in Neighbourhoods will be designed to accommodate moderate volumes of traffic and will be the focus of active transportation facilities.
 Vehicular access will be designed to minimize conflicts with active transportation modes.
 In Employment Areas, major collectors will be designed to serve a moderate volume of business and goods movement traffic.
 Vehicular access will be designed to support the efficient flow of goods movement traffic.
 Where possible, consolidation of access will be encouraged in neighbourhoods and employment areas.
 Local area plans may provide further guidance on vehicular access; - c. minor collectors and local roads will be designed to accommodate low levels of traffic and to provide property access.
 To ensure safety, the efficient function of the thoroughfare and other matters, the access locations to private property will be controlled; and - d. minor adjustments to the basic right-of-way widths and alignments for roads may be made without further amendment to this Plan subject to the City being satisfied that the role and function of such roads are maintained.
-Major adjustments to the basic right-of-way widths and alignments for roads will require an amendment to this Plan. - 8.2.2.2 Mississauga will create a multi-modal road network through: - a transportation system that provides mobility and accessibility to all users; - b. opportunities for transit priorities; - c. pedestrian and cycling access and routes; and - d. priority truck routes for the efficient movement of goods. - 8.2.2.3 Mississauga will strive to create a finegrained system of roads that seeks to increase the number of road intersections and overall connectivity throughout the city.
+Major adjustments to the basic right-of-way widths and alignments for roads will require an amendment to this Plan. - 8.2.2.2 Mississauga will create a multi-modal road network through: - a transportation system that provides mobility and accessibility to all users; - b. opportunities for transit priorities;

-8.2.2.4 The creation of a finer grain road pattern will be a priority in Intensification Areas.

-8.2.2.5 Additional roads may be identified during the review of development applications and the preparation of local area plans.
-The City may require the completion of road connections and where appropriate, the creation of a denser road pattern through the construction of new roads.

-8.2.2.6 The subdivision of lands will not be permitted if the City requires public ownership of the lands for pedestrian, cycling or vehicular access to create local road connections to existing developed or undeveloped lands.

-8.2.2.7 Future additions to the road network should be public roads.
-Public easements may be required where private roads are permitted.

-8.2.2.8 Permanent below or at grade encroachments into the road system will not be permitted, however above grade amenities such as canopies/awnings may be considered.
+- c. pedestrian and cycling access and routes; and - d. priority truck routes for the efficient movement of goods. - 8.2.2.3 Mississauga will strive to create a finegrained system of roads that seeks to increase the number of road intersections and overall connectivity throughout the city. - 8.2.2.4 The creation of a finer grain road pattern will be a priority in Intensification Areas. - 8.2.2.5 Additional roads may be identified during the review of development applications and the preparation of local area plans.
+The City may require the completion of road connections and where appropriate, the creation of a denser road pattern through the construction of new roads. - 8.2.2.6 The subdivision of lands will not be permitted if the City requires public ownership of the lands for pedestrian, cycling or vehicular access to create local road connections to existing developed or undeveloped lands. - 8.2.2.7 Future additions to the road network should be public roads.
+Public easements may be required where private roads are permitted. - 8.2.2.8 Permanent below or at grade encroachments into the road system will not be permitted, however above grade amenities such as canopies/awnings may be considered.